sec51/honeymail/README.md

 ### How to run it:

+1) Generate a public/private key via:

+`openssl req -newkey rsa:2048 -nodes -keyout smtp.key -x509 -days 365 -out smtp.crt`

+2) Move the newly created certificates to a `cert` folder.

-1) Configure your remote ip address or ip address list in the `conf/development.conf` or `conf/production.conf` INI config file.
+3) Configure your remote ip address or ip address list in the `conf/development.conf` or `conf/production.conf` INI config file.
 This will allow only your IP to connect to the API.
+In addition set the path of the certificates.

-2) Run the binary via:
+4) Run the binary via:

 `setcap 'cap_net_bind_service=+ep' honeymail`

-3) Access the api via:
+5) Access the api via:

 To see today's emails: